nyggus/easycheck/tests/doctests/use_in_testing_doctest.rst

 * :code:`assert_instance` (for :code:`check_instance`)
 * :code:`assert_paths` (for :code:`check_if_paths_exist`)

-Being aliases, they use the very same syntax and arguments as their checkit counterparts.
+As aliases, they use the very same syntax and arguments as their :code:`checkit` counterparts.
 See:

 .. code-block:: python